PiedmontPioneersRobotics/SkyStone/README.md

 This version of the software provides support for the REV Robotics Expansion Hub.
 This version also includes improvements in the USB communication layer in an effort to enhance system resiliency.
 If you were using a 2.x version of the software previously, updating to version 3.1 requires that you also update your Driver Station software in addition to updating the Robot Controller software.

 Also note that in version 3.10 software, the setMaxSpeed and getMaxSpeed methods are no longer available (not deprecated, they have been removed from the SDK).
-Also note that the the new 3.x software incorporates motor profiles that a user can select as he/she configures the robot.
+Also note that the the new 3.x software incorporates motor profiles that a user can select as he/she configures the

 Changes include:
  * Blocks changes